Should You Paint or Stain Your Deck?

 A common question you face is whether you should paint or stain your deck when it’s in need of attention — and ultimately, the correct answer depends on your preferences.
 It’s important to take into consideration the maintenance, color and feel.
 Neither option will last forever, but deck painting contractors that are fully bonded, licensed and insured will bring you the best results and guide you in the right direction.

-Painting Your Deck
+Painting Your Deck – Pros & Cons

-There are plenty of reasons to paint your deck, but understand this process masks the detailed elements that make wooden surfaces unique.
+There are plenty of reasons to paint your deck, but understanding this process masks the detailed elements that make wooden surfaces unique.
 Paint lasts longer, comes in multiple color options and provides a uniform look.
 Over time, the uniform paint will peel and crack, but it might be a good option if your deck is particularly old and weathered.

 Pros of Painting Your Deck